TheJacksonLaboratory/marea/README.md

 and the list of words that lemmatize to that token.

 ### 7. Run pipeline on HPC
 Copy the processing pipeline scripts to the HPC file system, preserving the directory structure.
+If you don't want to filter articles by MeSH descriptors, you can skip over _scripts/filter_abstracts.py_ and _singularity/filter.sh_ and instead copy _bash_scripts/bypass_filter.sh_ to the HPC so you can run it interactively.
 ```
 marea
 ├── scripts